stefanprodan/gh-actions-demo/README.md

-# gh-actions-demo
+# Build the perfect Kubernetes CI/CD pipeline with GitHub Actions and GitOps

+### What is Github Actions?

-GitHub actions will soon become a major player on the CI SaaS market, as far as I can tell GitHub actions can easily replace most CI tools out there especially if you ship code as container images.
+GitHub actions will soon become a major player in the CI tools market.
+As far as I can tell GitHub actions can easily replace most CI tools out there especially if you ship code as container images.
-With GitHub actions you can do more then CI/CD, most tasks performed today with bots (code sign validations, issue management, notifications, etc) can be made into workflows and run solely by GitHub.
+With GitHub actions, most tasks performed today with bots (code sign validations, issue management, notifications, etc) can be made into workflows and run solely by GitHub.

-Why would you give up on your current CI SaaS and self hosted bots for GitHub actions?
+#### Why would you want to give up on your current CI tool and self hosted bots for GitHub actions?

+Developer workflow is simplified by using GitHub as the platform to handle automating most development tasks and with GH Actions, it eliminates the need for traditional [CIOps](https://www.weave.works/blog/kubernetes-anti-patterns-let-s-do-gitops-not-ciops) driven workflows.

-For once GitHub actions simplifies automation by offering a serverless platform capable of handling most development tasks, as a developer you don't have to jump from one SaaS to another to diagnose some build error.
+As a developer, you don't have to jump from one (SaaS - did u mean tool or environment?) to another to diagnose some build error.
+You spend most of your time on GitHub anyway, the fewer environments you have to use the better it is.
-The less environments you have to use on a regular basis the better it gets and as a developer you probably spend most of your time on GitHub anyway.

 ### The anatomy of a GitHub action